The Intent Gap

 This raises a question: what might a formal theory of reasoning look like?

 For centuries, alchemists mixed compounds through trial and error, chasing the elixir of life and panacea, the cure for all diseases.
 But this does not make alchemists bad scientists.
 It was the best they knew back then.
 Alchemists encountered new and unexplained phenomena, and made genuine discoveries.
-They discovered phosphorus, gunpowder4, and developed lab equipment.
-But because they lacked science, they couldn’t synthesise penicillin, build chemical manufacturing plants, or cure diseases at scale.
+They discovered phosphorus, gunpowder5, and developed lab equipment.
+But because they were not aware of the fundamental principles, they couldn’t synthesise penicillin, build chemical manufacturing plants, or cure diseases at scale.

 Something else was required.
 Over time, we discovered the atom.
 We built the periodic table.
 We understood the idea of molecules, bonds, reactions, and thermodynamics.